sighupio/permission-manager/readme.md

 # Permission manager

-Permission manager is an application that allow to create a user and a kubeconfig YAML file and assign permissions to operate within a namespace or globally via a web interface
+Welcome to the Permission Manager! :tada: :tada:
+Permission Manager is an application developed by SIGHUP that enables a super-easy and user-friendly RBAC management for Kubernetes.

+With Permission Manager, you can create users, assign namespaces/permissions, and distribute Kubeconfig YAML files via a nice&easy web UI.

 ## Screenshots